misgana-desalegne/portfolio/projects/IOT-Home-Integration.md

 - Add ML-based predictive heating schedules using historical occupancy and weather data.
 - Implement automatic anomaly detection for unusual energy consumption or sensor behavior.

----

-*File created for portfolio — more technical details and diagrams can be added on request.*